fikriazain/os212/tips.md

 10. Read carefully, work carefully.
 11. If you are not deadliner, please don't forget to git push or you gonna end up like me :")
 12. Help others :3
+13. Build Linux from scratch cannot be done only one day

 Hope you have a nice DAY :D